mhered/DIY-reflow-oven/README.md

 $ thonny
 ```

-2. plug the Pico in boot mode: while holding down the **BOOTSEL** button on the Pico, connect the USB cable to your computer, and a new drive will appear: **RPI-RP2**
+2. plug the RPi Pico in boot mode: while holding down the **BOOTSEL** button on the RPi Pico, connect the USB cable to your computer, and a new drive will appear: **RPI-RP2**

-3. flash MicroPython on the Pico:
+3. flash MicroPython on the RPi Pico:
    1. Go to **Tools** > **Options**
    2. In the **Interpreter** tab select **"MicroPython (Raspberry Pi Pico)"** in the dropdown and click **"Install or update MicroPython"**.
-Thonny will detect the Pico automatically.
+Thonny will detect the RPi Pico automatically.
    3. Select variant **"Raspberry Pi Pico W / Pico WH"**.
 It will download and flash the **MicroPython UF2 file** automatically.
    4. Click **Install** and wait for it to finish![](./assets/install_micropython.png)
-   5. After install, the Pico will reboot and connect directly to Thonny — you’ll see the MicroPython REPL (>>>) at the bottom.
+   5. After install, the RPi Pico will reboot and connect directly to Thonny — you’ll see the MicroPython REPL (>>>) at the bottom.

-### Pico WH pinout
+### RPi Pico WH pinout

 ![](./assets/pico-2-pinout.svg)